AMENDMENTThis chapter was reviewed and updated in July 2022.

 - It should continue to secure the agreed provision by means of Direct Payments;

-- The Direct Payments have been used effectively in order to meet the needs assessed for the individual;
+- The Direct Payments have been used effectively;

-- The amount of direct payments continues to be in line to meet the needs assessed for the individual and remains sufficient to secure the agreed provision;
+- The amount of Direct Payments continues to be sufficient to secure the agreed provision;

 - The recipient has complied with their obligations on the use of the Direct Payment.

 Following a review the local authority may: